OpenNTI/nti.dataserver.docker/readme.md

 To view logs, look under `./var/log` or `./var/nginx-logs/`.
 The console output from `docker-compose up` will only have process output streams from each container. (stdout/err) You will still need to look in various service logs to see useful information.

 Site data is stored under `./var/data`.

+**_SSL:_** Firefox and non-macos environments will need to manually trust the self-signed cert that is generated for 'app.localhost'. (that is, until we have automation for those environments.)